-As you know Star Wars: Galaxy’s Edge in Disneyland has now got rid of the reservation system and is open to the general public starting June 24.
-How can you get into Galaxy’s Edge now though?
+As you know Star Wars: Galaxy’s Edge is opening and there is no formal reservation system, it’s open to the general public.
+How can you get into Galaxy’s Edge though if the lines are super long?
 A Virtual Queuing system…

-In a similar fashion to how the Star Wars Galaxy’s Edge reservation system works, Disneyland is introducing a new virtual queuing system which is being designed to limit the crowds and make visiting this far off planet a more enjoyable experience.
+In a similar fashion to how the Star Wars Galaxy’s Edge reservation system works, Disneyland and Disney World are introducing a new virtual queuing system which is being designed to limit the crowds and make visiting this far off planet a more enjoyable experience.
 How does it work and is it a good idea?
 Let’s discuss…

 How it works:

-Starting June 24 guests no longer have to have one of the online or hotel reservations to get into Galaxy’s Edge.
-However that doesn’t necessarily mean they can get in line to Disneyland and walk right into Galaxy’s Edge, when capacity is high, guests will still need a certain type of reservation and that’s where the virtual queue system comes in…
+Just because there aren’t any formal online reservations or you don’t have to book a Disney hotel to get into Galaxy’s Edge, doesn’t necessarily mean they can get in line to Disney World or Disneyland and walk right into Galaxy’s Edge.
+When capacity is high, guests will still need a certain type of reservation and that’s where the virtual queue system comes in…

 Getting Your Boarding Pass:

-- Download the Disneyland app.
+- Download the Walt Disney World/Disneyland app.
 You don’t want to get to the park without this installed on your mobile device, it’s the easiest way to get a boarding pass

 Ready to Secure Boarding Pass:

-If you are using the Disneyland app then the first thing you want to do when you get to the park is check there if Star Wars Galaxy’s Edge is already at capacity and if a boarding pass is required.
+If you are using the Walt Disney World app or Disneyland app then the first thing you want to do when you get to the park is check there if Star Wars Galaxy’s Edge is already at capacity and if a boarding pass is required.
 If you arrive early enough then there might not be any need to get into the virtual queue.

-There will be signage up when you enter Disneyland telling you if you need a boarding pass or if the land is open.
-You can also check this on the Disneyland app.
+There will be signage up when you enter the park telling you if you need a boarding pass or if the land is open.
+You can also check this on the My Disney Experience or Disneyland app.

 You must be inside the park however to make a reservation, it can’t be done outside.
 If you use one of the FastPass kiosks then you will be given a paper boarding pass you need to hold on to.